Living with cats doesn’t mean you have to give up your dream of filling your home with beautiful houseplants.

 7. Baby Rubber Plant (Peperomia obtusifolia)

-Despite the name, this isn’t related to the toxic Rubber Plant.
+Despite the name, this isn’t actually related to the toxic Rubber Plant.

 8. Cast Iron Plant